nikrazz/blog/content/english/blog/Chris Froome A Disc Brake Skeptic.md

 Did anybody notice it?
 Don’t know.
 I did.
 My guess is, people who tell the talking heads what to say noticed this too because when the 2020 Tour arrived, everyone read the memo and played accordingly.
 No more options, disc brakes it is.

-Except for the INEOS Grenadiers team who 1) could afford to decide what equipment suits them best and, 2) practice marginal gains approach more than other teams.
+Except for the INEOS Grenadiers team who:

+1. could afford to decide what equipment suits them best and,
+2. practice marginal gains approach more than other teams.

 And so it went — a solution to a non-existent problem fueled by the need to ramp up corporate profits.